IAL 16: Small Astro-Bodies of the Inner Solar System and Target Earth

 How many asteroids are estimated to exist?

-There could be millions more if one extends one's range down to the lower limit of ∼ 1 m in size scale below which one calls objects meteoroids.
+3. There could be tens of millions of asteroids if one extends one's range down to the lower limit of ∼ 1 m in size scale below which one calls objects meteoroids.

 _________________________________________________________________________________